Greenlawn Cemetery (Indianapolis, Indiana): Site redevelopment

+20th century

 In 1914, part of the cemetery was the site of the city's Federal League Park, used by the Hoosiers baseball team for the next year.
 The 25,000-seat baseball field was not utilized for long, with the league disbanding in 1915 and the ballpark closing in 1916.
 The land was then bought by the Indianapolis Traction Terminal Company to construct a freight depot to meet the increasing demands on Indianapolis terminal lines.
 In 1917, the Diamond Chain Company, a bike chain manufacturer, built an Indianapolis facility over parts of the Greenlawn cemetery at Kentucky Avenue and West Street.
 This section was originally the Peck Burying ground and was sold to Diamond Chain after the heirs of Edward J. Peck regained ownership of the land.
 During the building's construction, pieces of bones and gravestones were unearthed.
 In 1924, the freight depot continued to expand over the Old Burying Ground, leading to a need for more bodies to be removed from the site, the majority of which were reinterred in Floral Park Cemetery in Indianapolis.
 Over 1,800 of these remains were unidentified.

 After the last major Greenlawn reinternment in 1931 consisting of 1,616 Confederate dead moved to Crown Hill Cemetery, the area was considered to be vacant of the last remnants of the cemetery.
 On October 3, 1931, the Indianapolis News front-page headline announced, "Removal of Confederate Dead from Old Greenlawn Cemetery to Crown Hill Spells Finis for 'The Little Graveyard by the River,' Shrine of Pioneers".
-However, construction and development in the area over the next several decades led to the continued discovery of human remains, including the 1999 unearthing of two graves under the Diamond Chain facility floor.
+However, construction and development in the area over the next several decades led to the continued discovery of human remains, including the unearthing of two graves under the Diamond Chain facility floor in 1999.